 You can also use the QuickBooks Transaction Filter / Advanced Search to filter by transaction type.
 MyWorks would sync orders to QuickBooks as Invoices or Sales Receipts - which can be controlled in MyWorks Sync > Settings > Order.

-You can then further narrow your search by selecting a custom date range and searching for the date the order was placed or further narrowing your search by selecting the QuickBooks Customer with the corresponding email address to the WooCommerce Order.
+You can then narrow your search by selecting a custom date range and searching for the date the order was placed or further narrowing your search by choosing the QuickBooks Customer with the corresponding email address to the WooCommerce Order.

 Reporting in QuickBooks